Double Question Mark URL Error: Why GA4 Sees Corrupted Data

 Step 1: Find Double Question Marks

-Search your campaign URLs for ?? or ?.*? patterns.
+Search your campaign URLs for patterns:

 Step 2: Replace Second ? with &